cryptomegabyte/ali-kayani-opensource/python/articles/decorators/README.md

 ```

 Run the tests from the `app/` folder `pytest -v -rP` and they should pass.
+I don't think much explanation is needed as to what is happening here, I have a function that simple multiplies two numbers.

-## passing functions as arguments
+## Passing functions as arguments

 Functions can be passed as arguments.
 For example `def a_function(another_function)`.
-Nowing this let's put together a function called decorator, which takes in a function.
+Knowing this let's put together a function called decorator, which takes in a function.

 ## test_decorator.py